-Its most powerful attraction is very simple: the Witch Trials Memorial.
+The most powerful attraction in Salem is very simple: the Witch Trials Memorial.
 Though the monument is located in Salem’s busy downtown area, it nevertheless has a quiet and contemplative atmosphere.
 Its design was selected from among more than 200 entries in an international competition and was dedicated in 1992 by Nobel laureate Elie Wiesel.

 The monument consists of twenty benches that extend from a low stone wall, each inscribed with a victim’s name, date, and method of execution.
 Chiseled into the entrance to the memorial are some of the victims’ cries of innocence as recorded in the trial transcripts: “I am wholly innocent of such wickedness.”
 “I am no witch.”
 “God knows I am innocent.”

 Fittingly, the memorial is located next to the historic Charter Street Burial Ground, which contains the graves of many of the townspeople who kept silent while their neighbors were being put on trial and killed.

 Several museums detail the story of the trials, including the Salem Witch Museum and the Witch Dungeon Museum.
 You can also visit the home of Judge Jonathan Corwin, the only structure still standing in Salem with direct ties to the trials.